mtgatracker/mtgatracker/logging_in.md

 account, when you tell use that same 6 digit passcode, we know it's you!

 Of course, MTGA doesn't have a friends list, or buddy messaging, yet.
 So in the meantime, we're using discord, a bot, and a team of mods who can manually verify your identity if our bots get hung up on something.
-Once a bot or mod has verifie your identity (one-time only), our discord bots will PM you your passcode, which you can then use to log in to inspector.
+Once a bot or mod has verified your identity (one-time only), our discord bots will PM you your passcode, which you can then use to log in to inspector.

 ### Verifying your identity